nmantani/FileInsight-plugins/README.txt

 Tiny plugins for McAfee FileInsight

-These plugins may be useful for extracing malware executables and decoy documents from malicious document files.
+These plugins would be useful for extracing malware executables and decoy documents from malicious document files.

 List of plugins: